Royal National Theatre: Origins

 In 1847, a critic using the pseudonym Dramaticus published a pamphlet describing the parlous state of British theatre.
 Production of serious plays was restricted to the patent theatres, and new plays were subjected to censorship by the Lord Chamberlain's Office.
 At the same time, there was a burgeoning theatre sector featuring a diet of low melodrama and musical burlesque; but critics described British theatre as driven by commercialism and a "star" system.
 There was a demand to commemorate serious theatre, with the "Shakespeare Committee" purchasing the playwright's birthplace for the nation demonstrating a recognition of the importance of "serious drama".
-The following year saw more pamphlets on a demand for a national theatre from London publisher Effingham William Wilson.
+The following year saw more pamphlets on a demand for a national theatre from London publisher Effingham Wilson.
 The situation continued, with a renewed call every decade for a national theatre.
 Attention was aroused in 1879 when the Comédie-Française took a residency at the Gaiety Theatre, described in The Times as representing "the highest aristocracy of the theatre".
 The principal demands now coalesced around: a structure in the capital that would form a permanent memorial to Shakespeare; an "exemplary theatre" company producing at the highest level of quality; and a centre from which appreciation of great drama could be spread as part of education throughout the country.